ilkajw/gnn-decision-boundary/README.md

 - for augmented data training, after what percentage of path progress to change the label for graphs on paths graphs between graphs of different class, with `FLIP_AT`

 To run all analysis functions, simply run the `run_analyis_pipeline.py` file.
-With the default setting analysis, path lengths will be calculated for all paths, whether you set `correctly_classified_only` to `True` or `False`.
+With the default setting, path lengths will be calculated for all paths, whether you set `correctly_classified_only` to `True` or `False`.
 Running the pipeline includes graph creation, so you can start the training on the augmented dataset afterwards.